 However, for those of us who are familiar with the term in a business sense, you’re probably aware that an AI solution thankfully isn’t a robot that might abominate and collapse the human race.
 At least, not yet.

 Artificial Intelligence is an area of Computer Science that involves the creation of technologies that work like humans, but do not necessarily have to act like humans.
 These are technologies that learn over time as they are exposed to more data and our Capgemini research; Turning AI into concrete value: the successful implementers’ toolkit found they typically fall under three categories:

 - Natural Language Processing (e.g. Chatbots / Voicebots)

 - Technology Foundation (e.g. Machine Learning)

-Companies across all sectors have jumped on the bandwagon in using this technology but what impact does this have on consumers?
 We have heard about the impact it has on retail consumers but do CPG companies also have the power to use AI to influence consumer purchases?

 The answer is yes.
 Our Capgemini research has shown that AI has the power to influence sales, boost operations, improve customer engagement and insight generation.
 In particular, there are four areas where CPG companies are already using AI to build brand reputations and relationships directly with the customer:

 CPG firms are now marketing directly to consumers by aiming to provide tailored products.
 L’Oréal has entered the Facebook Messenger chatbot trend with an AI gifting service in Canada.
 The Messenger Bot asks the users questions about their friend and then devises the right beauty gifts for them.

 To implement such a solution L’Oréal worked with Automat Technologies Inc. to develop this idea.
 They have shown they are not afraid to experiment with emerging technologies to improve their customer experience offering and they are not the first beauty provider to do this.